The name of this organization shall be the Society for Pediatric Pathology (“SPP”).

-Twenty-five percent (25%) of Board members shall constitute a quorum for the transaction of business at any meeting of the Board, unless otherwise required by law or these Bylaws.
+Fifty-one percent or greater (≥51%) of Board members shall constitute a quorum for the transaction of business at any meeting of the Board, unless otherwise required by law or these Bylaws.
 The vote of a simple majority of the Board members in attendance at a meeting at which a quorum is present shall be the act of the Board.

 Section 7.
 Board of Director and Officer conflicts of interest.

 Board members and Officers are required to disclose conflicts of interest or potential conflicts of interest annually.

 Section 8.
 Annual meeting of the Board of Directors.